Fort Lewis College Foundation

-We are on the brink of an exciting new opportunity – the renovation of Whalen Gymnasium into a Health Sciences Center that can support our growing Health Sciences curriculum.
-The building will be a recognized center for research and entrepreneurship in Health Science studies; creativity in wellness and health; athletic endeavor, competition and achievement; and link the adventure of the unmatched outdoor world of Durango to the field of Health Sciences and the pursuits of our student-athletes.
+We are on the brink of an exciting new opportunity – the construction of a Health Sciences Center that can support our growing Health Sciences curriculum.
+The building will be a recognized center for research and entrepreneurship in Health Science studies; creativity in wellness and health; and will ink the adventure of the unmatched outdoor world of Durango to the field of Health Sciences and the pursuits of our student-athletes.

-FLC’s newly formed Health Sciences department is our fastest growing program and has the largest number of students, containing the following areas of study:
+FLC’s newly formed Health Sciences department is one of our fastest growing programs, containing the following areas of study:

 Health and well-being, nutrition science, exercise science, physical therapy, and other areas of study enjoy an organically occurring link to real world application and clinical study at Fort Lewis College.
 This new building will be the arena for study AND application of knowledge.

 Whalen Gymnasium and Skyhawk Hall are the current home for Health Sciences and Skyhawks Athletics.
 Overall, the facilities are tired and dated.
 Classes and labs have been forced into inappropriate and unaccommodating overcrowded spaces.
-Worn amenities, offices made from closet and storage spaces (quite literally), lack of common areas for student collaboration and learning, lack of lab space, tight quarters for athletic rehabilitation and physical therapy, and more all cloud Fort Lewis College’s desired reputation as a center for high-altitude study and training, world-class athletics programs, and excellence in the health sciences fields.
+Worn amenities, offices made from closet and storage spaces, lack of common areas for student collaboration and learning, lack of lab space, and more all cloud Fort Lewis College’s desired reputation as a center for high-altitude study and training, world-class athletics programs, and excellence in the health sciences fields.